The Perfect 10 Day Japan Itinerary for First Time Visitors

 Osaka Aquarium Kaiyukan & Ferris wheel

-Right outside the Kaiyukan there is a ferris wheel that lets you see over all of Osaka – a mesmerizing view, especially at night time.
+Right outside the Kaiyukan, there is a Ferris wheel that lets you see over all of Osaka – a mesmerizing view, especially at night.

 Is 10 days enough to explore Japan?